 The Gardens on Spring Creek is excited to bring you a new art installation by local artists Dan Huling and Todd Kundla through February 2023.

-Celebrating both the beauty the ecological functions of birds, including seed dispersal, pollination and pest control, the installation will feature nine unique bird communities.
+Celebrating both the beauty the ecological functions of birds, including seed dispersal, pollination and pest control, the installation features nine unique bird communities.

 Using found objects collected from across the area, Bird House Village explores the concept of house and home through the view of birds.
 Utilizing materials like large tree stumps, driftwood, salvaged piano parts, scrap wood, and a large collection of odds and ends, the artists have created a variety of sculptural micro-habitats and clustered dwellings that create niche bird neighborhoods throughout the gardenscape.